Sorted header abstract pattern

 To understand the different types of care costs, here’s our Care Pathways for Retirement Village Residents flowchart.
 It includes tips and links to further sources of information.

-Things to consider when choosing a retirement village
+How to find a registered retirement village

 The following websites offer village-finding tools by region: